Let’s bring back the birdsong!

 Predator Free Wellington will be supporting and connecting community groups across Wellington who can assist in the vision to become a predator free city.
-We are a joint venture of Wellington City Council, Greater Wellington Regional Council and philanthropic organisation the NEXT Foundation.
+We are a charitable organisation supported by Wellington City Council, Greater Wellington Regional Council, NEXT Foundation and Predator Free 2050 Ltd.

 What’s the plan?

 The first stage of our plan is to eradicate rats, weasels and stoats from the Miramar Peninsula, before rolling out across the entire Wellington City.
 The Miramar Peninsula was chosen as the initial area of focus as it has been possum free since 2006 and as a peninsula it’s more easily defendable from predator reinvasion – the airport runway acts as a barrier to keep these enemies out.
 While work proceeds in Miramar, we’re supporting predator eradication in reserves and backyards across the city, especially in wildlife hotspots around Zealandia.
 Indigenous bird and lizard populations are growing dramatically in these parts of the city so it’s really important that we can allow this to flourish by continuing to control predators.

 This backyard approach will supress predators, however to finish the job and completely eradicate stoats, rats and possums from the project area, and defend it from reinvasion, we will need to use a mix of tools.